-The UK operates a National Minimum Wage to encourage people to work and prevent businesses from using low wages to compete unfairly.
+The UK operates a National Minimum Wage and Living Wage to encourage people into employment and prevent businesses from using low wages to compete unfairly.

 National Insurance is a tax that must be paid for all employees.
-As an employer you’ll have to pay 13.8% National Insurance in addition to the 12% employees pay on any earnings over 112 GBP per week.
+As an employer you’ll have to pay 13.8% National Insurance on earnings over 175 GBP per week (in addition to the 12% employees pay on any earnings over 242 GBP per week).

 Top universities and top technical training

-The UK has four of the world’s top 10 universities: The University of Oxford, The University of Cambridge, Imperial College London and University College London.
+The UK has 4 of the world’s top 10 universities: University of Cambridge, University of Oxford, Imperial College London and University College London.

 Apprenticeships – helping you develop talent